 Born in the Yorkshire Dales, he began his writing career whilst working for the Yorkshire County Cricket Club where he spent several years masquerading as the club's commercial manager.

 In between failed attempts at securing sponsors James wrote two acclaimed biographies whilst at Headingley.
 The first, What's the Bleeding Time? disclosed the life and times of the actor and naturalist James Robertson Justice and featured a foreword by H.R.H The Duke of Edinburgh.
 The second, Little Ern: The authorised biography of Ernie Wise (Pan Mac, 2011), was a collaboration with the writer of Hellraisers, Robert Sellers, as was James’s next book, Hello Darlings!
 The authorised biography of Kenny Everett (Bantam Press, 2013).
 James left Headingley in 2012, after which the club began to flourish both on and off the pitch.

 James' first project as a ghostwriter was the Torvill & Dean bestseller, Our Life on Ice (Simon & Schuster, Oct 2014), which he wrote after approaching the pair at the start of 2013.
 In 2015 James contacted the actor and explorer, Brian Blessed, about the possibility of collaborating on a memoir bringing to the fore Brian's unique personality and skills as a raconteur.
-The result, Absolute Pandemonium (Pan Mac, Oct 2015), was an immediate bestseller and recently spawned a sequal called The a Panther in my Kitchen (Pan Mac, Nov 2017).
+The result, Absolute Pandemonium (Pan Mac, Oct 2015), was an immediate bestseller and has recently spawned a sequal called, The a Panther in my Kitchen (Pan Mac, Nov 2017).

 James lives in Yorkshire with his wife and two children.